yugabyte/yugabyte-platform-gke-app/README.md

 ## About Google Click to Deploy

-Popular open stacks on Kubernetes packaged by Google.
+Popular application stacks on Kubernetes packaged by Google.

 ## Overview